 Gardening clogs are another popular footwear option.
-Made of flexible waterproof plastic, clogs have slip resistant soles, are easy to slip on and off and 100% washable.
+Made of flexible waterproof plastic, clogs have slip resistant soles, are easy to slip on and off, and 100% washable.
 Simply hose them down and let them drip dry.
-Clogs cost less than boots so they are an affordable footwear option.
+Clogs cost less than boots, so they are an affordable footwear option.

 Gardening overalls are another popular option for both men and women because of their comfortable fit and functionality.
 Again, there's no need for a belt so you don't have to worry about your pants slipping down or shirttail hanging out.
 Bib overalls also have more pockets than just about any other piece of clothing made.
 You've got deep front pockets, pencil pockets, pockets for small tools and other essentials.
 Some even have pockets for rulers and tool loops that all come in handy.
-They are available in durable duck, denim and traditional hickory stripes.
+They are available in durable duck, denim, and traditional hickory stripes.

 When it comes to other protective gear, no gardener should be without a pair or two of sturdy gloves.
-Without gloves, a gardener or landscaper is at risk of getting blisters as well as cuts and scrapes from thorns and tools.
+Without gloves, a gardener or landscaper is at risk of getting blisters, as well as cuts and scrapes from thorns and tools.
 You should also protect your eyes while using power equipment by wearing regular or safety glasses.
-And you may need special gear when using pesticides, fertilizers, and other chemicals.
+You may also need special gear when using pesticides, fertilizers, and other chemicals.
 Repeated exposure can cause skin rashes, nerve disorders, respiratory illness, and a variety of chronic diseases.
 Experts recommend wearing neoprene or rubber gloves, safety goggles, long pants, a long-sleeved shirt, and sturdy shoes when mixing chemicals.

-Comfort, durability, functionality and safety are important when it comes to selecting landscaping gear and gardening workwear.
+Comfort, durability, functionality, and safety are important when it comes to selecting landscaping gear and gardening workwear.